 - Indoor and outdoor swimming pools may be open at up to 75% occupancy (when the facility has a certificate of occupancy), provided ten feet of physical distance may be maintained between patrons not of the same household.
 Free swim is allowed.

 - Swimming instruction and water exercise classes must be limited to allow all participants to maintain ten feet of physical distance where practicable.
 Parents or guardians may support a participant during class, and instructors may have contact with swimmers when necessary.

 - Seating may be provided on pool decks with at least ten feet of spacing between persons who are not members of the same household.

 - All seating (including lifeguard stations) must be cleaned and disinfected between uses.

-- Employees working in customer-facing areas are required to wear face coverings over their nose and mouth, such as using CDC Use of Cloth Face Coverings guidance.
+- Employees working in customer-facing areas are required to wear face coverings over their nose and mouth, such as using CDC Use of Masks guidance.
 Lifeguards responding to distressed swimmers are exempt from this requirement.

 - Provide hand sanitizing stations, including at the entrance/exit and where shared equipment is utilized.